khaledbakeer/Chat-yourself/README.md

-# Openapi chat talks to itself
+# AI chatpot talks to itself

 This project is written in go "1.19"